murkl/arch-os/iso/README.md

 ## How it starts

 The [Oak](https://github.com/murkl/oak) binary with every module beside it lives in `/opt/arch-os`, started by a systemd unit on tty1 - no autologin, no shell.
-No module named, so it opens on language, then the choice of what to open.
+No module named, so it opens on language, then the choice of what to open, both under the wordmark.
 A root shell is handed back whenever it stops, and nothing starts it again by itself: an interface that came back on its own would be indistinguishable from one that was never away, over a run that may have written half a disk.
 A crash therefore ends at the prompt, with the reason in `journalctl -b -u arch-os`.

 **Note:** _The build copies whatever is in `modules/`, so **[Create boot medium](../modules/imager)** ships too but is never offered - its `requires:` says this is not that machine._